ReliSA/STePSEnHECs-PaCt/catalogue/facets/publications/ted22/ted22.md

 [Home](../../../../README.md) > [Catalogue](../../../../Patterns_catalogue.md) > [Facets](../facets.md) > [Publications](../publications.md) > TED'22
-# From Classroom to Online Education–An Educators Insights
+# From Classroom to Online Education – An Educators Insights

 Tedeschi, Mary.
 In Proceedings of the 27th European Conference on Pattern Languages of Programs.
 Association for Computing Machinery, New York, NY, USA, July 2022.
 Pages 1-15. [[link]](https://doi.org/10.1145/3551902.3551977)